Celtics–Lakers rivalry: 1950s: Boston Celtics and the Minneapolis Lakers dynasty

-1960s: Boston Celtics dynasty and Los Angeles Lakers
+1960s: Los Angeles Lakers and Boston Celtics dynasty

 The Lakers relocated to Los Angeles in 1960.
 It was after this move, and during this decade, that the rivalry would truly escalate.
 The two teams emerged as the strongest in the NBA, featuring greats such as Bill Russell, Tom Heinsohn, John Havlicek, Sam Jones and head coach Red Auerbach for Boston and Elgin Baylor, Jerry West, Gail Goodrich, and coach/GM Fred Schaus for Los Angeles.
 However, it would ultimately prove to be the decade of the Celtics, who won the finals every year in the 1960s except for 1967.
 The Lakers would be the Celtics opponent in six of those series: 1962, 1963, 1965, 1966, 1968, and 1969.
 The Celtics won all of those match-ups.
 Three of those series (1962, 1966, and 1969) went seven games.
 The Celtics win over the Lakers in 1966 marked an unprecedented eight consecutive championships, the longest streak of any North American professional sports team.

-The Lakers acquired Wilt Chamberlain in 1968, which brought the personal rivalry between him and Bill Russell, previously a feature of the Celtics-76ers rivalry, to Celtics-Lakers.
+The Lakers acquired Wilt Chamberlain in 1968, which brought the personal rivalry between him and Bill Russell, previously a feature of the 76ers–Celtics rivalry, to Celtics–Lakers.
 The Lakers posted the best record in the West during the 1968–1969 season.
 By contrast, the aging Celtics struggled to obtain the fourth seed, with Russell and Jones playing in their final seasons.
 Despite this, the Celtics upset the Philadelphia 76ers and the New York Knicks and made it to the Finals.
 The Lakers had home court advantage for the first time and won the first two games, but the Celtics rebounded to force and win a dramatic Game 7 at the Los Angeles Forum, defying Laker's owner Jack Kent Cooke's infamous prediction of a Lakers celebration.
 West was named Finals MVP despite being on the losing team, but it was small consolation in a decade where the Lakers went without a championship, every one of their Finals' losses in that decade coming at the hands of the Celtics.

 The 1969 Finals also caused a deterioration in the relationship between Russell and Chamberlain, who had previously been friends despite their rivalry, into one of intense loathing, when Chamberlain took himself out of the decisive Game 7 with six minutes left, and Russell thereafter accused Chamberlain of being a malingerer and of "copping out" of the game when it seemed that the Lakers would lose.
 Chamberlain (whose knee was so bad that he could not play the entire offseason and ruptured it in the next season) was livid at Russell and saw him as a backstabber.
 The two men did not talk to each other for over 20 years until Russell attempted to patch things up, although he never uttered a genuine apology.
 When Chamberlain died in 1999, Chamberlain's nephew stated that Russell was the second person he was ordered to break the news to.